J0hnHawk/FS19_Webstats/README.md

 - Anzeige der Grundstücke und Felder
 - Anzeige der Positionen von Fahrzeugen, Ballen, Paletten, Silos, Verkaufsstellen usw. auf der Karte

+## Development stopped on my part
+I don't play FS19 anymore.
+I don't know if I'll ever play a successor.
+But for now I'm through with the game. :-) Therefore I won't develop further here, but I give my permission to anyone who wants to, to develop the program further.

 ## Update 30.01.2019 - what is working so far:
 - **Also with patch 1.2.0.1 the Farming Simulator Web API has not been extended yet.
 The only way to get all required data from the dedicated server is FTP access.**